usaidpeerzada/auth-ez/README.md

 ## Error Handling

 auth-ez handles various errors, including missing fields, user not found, invalid credentials, and internal server errors.

+## Password Validation
+auth-ez handles password validation for strong passwords.
+By default, it requires a password to have at least 8 characters, one uppercase letter, one lowercase letter, one number, and one special character.

 ## Examples